-If you look for a nutty and savory-flavored mushroom with a crunchy texture, beech mushrooms can satisfy your taste bud.
+If you look for a nutty and savory-tasting mushroom with a crunchy texture, beech mushrooms can satisfy your taste buds.

 The mushroom comes in clusters, and the whole body is edible (but you should cut off the base before consuming it).
 In addition, there are 2 main species in the same family, including white beech and brown beech mushrooms.